 The scope of the Convention covers AI systems potentially interfering with human rights, democracy and the rule of law, following a differentiated approach.
 The principles and the obligations envisaged in the Convention will apply to activities within the lifecycle of AI systems undertaken by public authorities or private actors acting on their behalf.
-As to the private sector, Parties are obliged to address risks and impacts arising from activities within the lifecycle of AI systems by private actors in a manner conforming with the object and purpose of the Convention but have the choice whether to apply the Convention obligations or take other appropriate measures.
-Parties will need to make a declaration on the choice they make in that respect upon signing or acceding to the Convention.
-The Union should issue a declaration upon the conclusion of the Convention that the Union, through the AI Act and other relevant Union acquis, will implement the principles and obligations set forth in Chapters II to VI of the Convention to activities of private actors placing on the market, putting into service, and using AI systems in the Union.
+As to the private sector, Parties are obliged to address risks and impacts arising from activities within the lifecycle of AI systems by private actors in a manner conforming with the object and purpose of the Convention, but they have the choice whether to apply the Convention obligations or take other appropriate measures.
+A draft declaration committing the Union, through the AI Act and other relevant Union acquis, to implement the principles and obligations set forth in Chapters II to VI of the Convention to activities of private actors placing on the market, putting into service, and using AI systems in the Union, is annexed to the present proposal for the Council decision.